-Your passive customers are price sensitive, which means they’ll switch to competitive products with similar features to yours just to get a better price.
-You have to target more than price and show that you offer a better experience.
+Your passive customers are price-sensitive, which means they’ll switch to competitive products with similar features to yours just to get a better price.
+You have to target more than the price and show that you offer a better experience.
 You can offer them a free extended upgrade, so they stick around long enough to have a better “taste” of your product.

 When you offer this upgrade, you want to mention that this doesn’t carry any risk and show them value.
-This is the thought behind this email that Michael Xu, Chief Momentum Architect at Strikingly, sends to extend the trial period for Strikingly Pro customers.
-You could adapt this upgrade offer for a survey follow-up with your passive customers.
+That’s the thought behind this email that Michael Xu, Chief Momentum Architect at Strikingly, sends to extend the trial period for Strikingly Pro customers.
+You can adapt this upgrade offer for a survey follow-up with your passive customers.

 But even after their extended trial period ends, you want to follow up with your passive customers to find out how they felt about using your product during that time.

 For example, you could ask them to share what they liked or disliked about your product during that trial period.
 When you ask both sides what passives like and don’t like, it encourages them to provide stronger feedback that helps you learn how they were trying to use your product.

 You’ll determine which features will convert so that you can focus on those in your onboarding.
 And you’ll learn what parts of the onboarding experience need to be improved so you can reduce churn.

 With an email tool specializing in segmentation, like Customer.io, you can target customers who rated you 7 or 8 and signed up for your extended trial offer.
 Then, you can trigger a follow-up campaign when their trial is about to end.

 How to turn your promoters into repeat revenue: